Present additional information

 • Select the element that should expose the hover message

-• To the same element: add an OnMouseOver action to it that will “show” the hover message
+• Add an OnMouseOver action to the same element that will “show” the hover message

-Only when the viewer hovers over the button, the hover message is shown.
+Only when the viewer hovers over the button will the hover message be shown.

 Was this article helpful?